degecko/nova-filters-summary/README.md

 # Laravel Nova Filters Summary

-A custom Card component for [Laravel Nova](https://nova.laravel.com/) which displays a summary of the active filters for a specific resource.
+A custom Card component for [Laravel Nova](https://nova.laravel.com/) which displays a summary of the active filters for a specific resource or lens.

 Default Preview: